What does a Decacorn and unicorn have in common? They all have a board and great advisors that helped them get to where they are today.

 Becoming a successful company can be tough in the early days and only gets harder as a company grows.
 When a company brings in advisors and investors it can offer a different perspective, introductions to partners and additional support to help the founders of the company.

-Here’s a list of things to consider along with a list of things startups need help with:
+Here’s a list of things to consider when it comes to startup advising, along with a list of things startups need help with:

-- How much time will the company need me for?
+- Time Commitment: How much time will the company need me for?
 Based on your schedule you’ll want to only commit based on what works best for you.

 - General advice on business decisions.
 Should we buy this, should we avoid this.